-The sixteen output level controls on the 581E are marked OUT 1A, OUT 1B, OUT 1C, OUT 1D, OUT 2A, OUT 2B, etc. Use these controls to attenuate the output level over a 20dB range.
+The four output level controls on the 305 are in the section marked OUTPUT and are labeled A , B , C , and D .
+Use these controls to attenuate the output level over a 20dB range.
 Start by turning all controls fully clockwise (unity gain).
 This will create equal levels from all outputs.
 If for some reason you wish to reduce the level of certain outputs then turn the appropriate control(s) counterclockwise.
-Otherwise, for better overall system performance it's best to leave the controls wide open (full clockwise) for the hottest possible output signals.
+Otherwise, for better overall system performance, it is best to leave the controls wide open (full clockwise) for the hottest possible output signals.